MicrosoftDocs/architecture-center/docs/solution-ideas/articles/loan-chargeoff-prediction-with-azure-hdinsight-spark-clusters-content.md

 1. Run a logistic regression over the data using the local compute (or spark) context to predict loan charge off variable
 1. Use Azure HDInsights spark connector to connect to the table
 1. Use Power BI to interpret this data and create new visualizations
-1. (Optional) Deploy the model as as web service which can be consumed on popular devices such as PC, and mobile
+1. (Optional) Deploy the model as a web service that can be consumed on popular devices such as PC and mobile

 ### Components